 Run / own community activities / projects

-Have meetings without people / or consent
+Have meetings without people / or people’s consent

-Introduce to someone without their consent
+Introduce someone without the individual’s consent

 Give up on people